vuejs/docs/src/guide/built-ins/transition-group.md

 ## Move Transitions

-The above demo has some obvious flaws: when an item is inserted or removed, its sorrounding items instantly "jumps" into place instead of moving smoothly.
+The above demo has some obvious flaws: when an item is inserted or removed, its surrounding items instantly "jump" into place instead of moving smoothly.
 We can fix this by adding a few additional CSS rules:

 ```css{1,13-17}
 .list-move, /* apply transition to moving elements */